brantai/python-rightscale/README.md

 refreshtoken is the refresh token issued to you when you enabled api access. api_endpoint is the FQDN of "Token Endpoint (API 1.5)" from the same page.

+You may pre-store these attributes in ~/.rightscalerc.
+See the example file for format.

 **Getting a list of all servers**

 ```